ShiyuFan0820/CSLearningNote/BasicLearning/Basic_8_python_specific_properties.md

 This is just a simple example of how we can use dunder methods in our own class to customize the methods according to specific requirements, by using the dunder methods we can make our code more readable and flexible.

 ## Web Scraping

+Some websites can be accessed with their API, however, some websites don't have an API or their API doesn't let us do all the things that we want to do.